bhu1deo/Attention-in-Computer-Vision-/README.md

 4.)
 Single Block NLNet : 68%
 5.)
 Single Block Self-Attention : 67%

-The Last two architectures are not exact, and only single Blocks in the ResNet architecture are altered to spped up the training, hence the compromise.
+The Last two architectures are not exact, and only single Blocks in the ResNet architecture are altered to speed up the training, hence the compromise.

 These codes are just a proof of the concept and do not represent actual efficient implementations.